bluewaysw/pcgeos/TechDocs/Markdown/Concepts/csocket.md

 SE\_CONNECTION\_RESET

-The connection was lost, probably due to this side of the connection intentially making a low-level disconnection; *e.g.* , the sort of disconnection that results from `SocketCloseDomainMedium()` or the Socket's owning thread exiting.
+The connection was lost, probably due to this side of the connection intentionally making a low-level disconnection; *e.g.* , the sort of disconnection that results from `SocketCloseDomainMedium()` or the Socket's owning thread exiting.

 SE\_TIMED\_OUT